droideck/Curse-of-Strahd-Reloaded-PF2e/Act II - The Shadowed Town/Arc D - St. Andral's Feast.md

 * In the afternoon, Father Lucian teaches Yeska how to read, and educates him in basic history and theology.
 * In the evening, with Yeska's assistance, Father Lucian leads the congregation in prayer and delivers a sermon promising sanctuary and comfort.

+> [!info]+ **Investigation Subsystem**
+> This arc uses **Investigation Points (IP)** to track the players' progress in uncovering the truth behind the stolen bones.
+As the players gather clues and interview witnesses, they accumulate IP that represents how much evidence they've collected.
+>
+> **How It Works:**
+> - Players earn IP by successfully investigating scenes and talking to witnesses
+> - The more IP accumulated, the easier it becomes to confront suspects
+> - Critical successes on investigation checks can yield bonus IP
+> - Critical failures may reveal misleading information that costs IP
+>
+> The players don't need to track the exact number—the GM will inform them when they've gathered enough evidence to confront a suspect with confidence.

 > [!profile]+ **Profile: Father Lucian Petrovich**
 >
 > **Roleplaying Information**